 The following tasks support maintenance windows:

-• Application and package deployments
+- Application and package deployments

-• Software update deployments
+- Software update deployments

-• Compliance settings deployment and evaluation
+- Compliance settings deployment and evaluation

-• OS and custom task sequence deployments
+- OS and custom task sequence deployments

 By default, computer restarts caused by a deployment aren’t allowed outside of a maintenance window, but you can override the default.
 Maintenance windows affect only the time when the deployment runs.
 Deployments that you configure to download and run locally can download content outside of the window.

-When a client is a member of a device collection that has a SCCM maintenance window, a deployment runs only if its maximum allowed run time doesn’t exceed the duration of the window.
+When a client is a member of a device collection that has an SCCM maintenance window, a deployment runs only if its maximum allowed run time doesn’t exceed the duration of the window.
 If the deployment fails to run, the client generates an alert.
 It then reruns the deployment during the next scheduled maintenance window that has available time.

 How to Create SCCM Maintenance Window from ConfigMgr Console